cosmos/cosmos-sdk/docs/spec/store/README.md

 itself within another store type that performs caching for both reads and writes with the ability to flush writes via `Write`.

+TODO: Write about the CacheKV store

 ### `KVStore`

+One of the most important interfaces that both developers and modules interface with, which also provides the basis of most state storage and commitment operations, is the `KVStore`.
+The `KVStore` interface provides basic CRUD abilities and prefix-based iteration, including reverse iteration.

+Typically, each module has it's own dedicated `KVStore` instance, which it can get access to via the `sdk.Context` and the use of a pointer-based named key, `KVStoreKey`.
+The `KVStoreKey` provides pseudo-OCAP.
+How a `KVStoreKey` maps exactly to a `KVStore` will be illustrated below through the `CommitMultiStore`.